The Feast of All Saints (novel): Plot summary

 While Marcel is learning history, his father is in New Orleans drinking himself to death, which he eventually does, depriving the family of their source of income.
 Marie, who was set to marry Marcel's best friend Richard, is now told that she will follow in her mother's footsteps and take a white protector in order to get money for the family and send Marcel to Paris (Marcel is unaware of all of this).
 Marie confides this to her slave maid and half-sister, Lisette.
 Lisette is also Phillipe Ferronaire's daughter (which Marie does not know) and was promised her freedom by him, but as he did to Marcel, he reneged on his promise to her.
 In revenge, Lisette takes Marie to the house of a voodooiene, where she is drugged and raped by five men.
 Marcel comes home to find that his sister has been raped, Richard has been locked in the family attic (to prevent him from taking revenge on the men, and then, certainly, being tried and convicted of murder and executed) and Vincent Dazincourt has already confronted two of the men, challenged them to duels, and killed them.

 The issue from Dazincourt's perspective is that the five men knew Marie's identity, and therefore knew that she was related by blood to the Ferronaire/Dazincourt family, but raped her anyway.
 The gens de couleur libre members of the extended family cannot avenge Marie's rape, but he can.

 Marie takes refuge with a local madam, Dolly Rose.
 Lisette commits suicide to avoid Dazincourt's vengeance.
 Dazincourt finds and kills a third man in a duel, but the other two escape from New Orleans before he can call them out and kill them.
 Richard, who is finally let out of the attic, tells his family that he will marry Marie or face exile with her.
 The novel ends with Marie and Richard sailing to France (where they will stay until the gossip dies down) and Marcel deciding to become a photographer in order to earn his living (with the implication that once he has some success he will marry Anna Bella).

+Reception

+The Free Lance–Star compared the novel to Interview with the Vampire and said: "[...]
+"The Feast of the All Saints [sic] is in many ways a disappointment to admirers of her earlier book, despite its many positive qualities."
+Kirkus Reviews wrote: "Interview with a Vampire's (1976) commercially tailored front-runner that also manages to find some fresh energy in an overworked genre."

 Adaptation

-The Feast of All Saints was made into a television film in 2001 by director Peter Medak starring James Earl Jones, Forest Whitaker, Ossie Davis, Ruby Dee, Eartha Kitt, Pam Grier, Ben Vereen, Jasmine Guy, Jennifer Beals, Robert Ri'chard, Gloria Reuben, Peter Gallagher, Daniel Sunjata, Jenny Levine, Rachel Luttrell, and Bianca Lawson.
+The Feast of All Saints was made into a television miniseries in 2001, directed by Peter Medak and starring James Earl Jones, Forest Whitaker, Ossie Davis, Ruby Dee, Eartha Kitt, Pam Grier, Ben Vereen, Jasmine Guy, Jennifer Beals, Robert Ri'chard, Gloria Reuben, Peter Gallagher, Daniel Sunjata, Jenny Levine, Rachel Luttrell, and Bianca Lawson.